litebird/litebird_sim/docs/source/scanning.rst

 frames used in the framework.
 These quaternions are then used by the method :meth:`.Observation.get_pointings` to compute the actual pointing directions and the HWP angle on the fly.

+To save memory,:meth:`.Observation.get_pointings` does *not* save the pointings in a variable once they are calculated, and so they must be recomputed every time you need them.
+However, in some applications, pointings need to be accessed several times during a simulation and these repeated computations can introduce a noticeable slowdown in the code.
+If you want to trade speed with memory occupation, you can use the function :func:`.precompute_pointings` to compute all the pointings at once and save them into every :class:`.Observation` objects.

 How the boresight is specified